TalalKallab/PythonSocketProgrammingLab/README.md

 This project implements a client-server application using Python sockets (TCP and UDP) as part of a university lab assignment.

+This project was completed as part of CEG4188: Higher Layer Network Protocols at the University of Ottawa.
+The lab focuses on developing client-server applications using TCP and UDP sockets in Python.

 ### Lab Overview
 The project involves:
 - A TCP client to register for a Casino Game.